During our recent webinar, we provided an in-depth tour through the findings of our 2015 Ethics & Compliance Hotline Benchmark Report.

 We recommend sharing basic information with the reporter.
 At a minimum, it is important to advise that their report has been investigated and that appropriate action has been taken.
 Further, the reporter should be thanked again for raising the concern.
 If you believe it may make sense to share additional details in a particular case, be sure to consult with your legal team first for guidance.

 Do you have additional questions on hotline best practices?
-Comment on this post and we’ll address them here—or feel free to contact us at any time for a consultation.
+Comment on this post and we’ll address them here—or feel free to contact us at any time.